seppo0010/rehashinghashmap/README.md

 Taking a hit in memory.
 A `RehashingHashMap` has two HashMap structs and when shrinking it moves the element from one to the other on every write operation taken.

+## When?

+In situations where you want to claim the memory back after removing elements from a set, but you cannot take a big downtime.